Savings

 • HLOC: Home equity Line of Credit is also an option for homeowners to finance their renewable energy project.
 Please check with your bank for interest rates and terms, to ensure it’s the right financial decision for you.

 The following is a summary of PACE and other low-cost financing programs currently available for Canadian homeowners.
-These programs are provided by government departments or electricity utilities.
+Government departments or electricity utilities provide these programs.
 More loan options may be available through financial institutions in the province or territory.

 *Updated: February 2025.
 Note that the information above was current at the time of the most recent update.
 Please check the links for up-to-date information.